-Reduce ozone depleting substances and greenhouse gas emissions, in line with national and international requirements able 4: WESTERN CAPE GOVERNMENT LEGISLATIVE AND POLICIES TO ADDRESS CLIMATE CHANGE --
+Reduce ozone depleting substances and greenhouse gas emissions, in line with national and international requirements

 2.2.2.
 CLIMATE CHANGE

 Western Cape Government had the following policy developments, initiatives and reports to assess and address climate change, ultimately contributes to managing air quality within the province.